MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/general-ledger.md

 Posting accounts are the financial accounts used to track assets, liabilities, revenue, expenses, and equity.
 Transactions posted to these accounts appear on financial reports.
 Examples of posting accounts include Cash, Cost of Goods Sold, and Accounts Receivable.

+> [!NOTE]
-*If you didn’t install the default chart of accounts when you created the company but you want to use the default chart of accounts now, you must delete the company and recreate it.
-See the System Administrator’s Guide (Help \>\> Contents \>\> select System Administration) for more information about creating companies.*
+> If you didn’t install the default chart of accounts when you created the company but you want to use the default chart of accounts now, you must delete the company and recreate it.
+See the System Administrator’s Guide (Help \>\> Contents \>\> select System Administration) for more information about creating companies.

 This information is divided into the following sections: